7 Best U.S. Forex Brokers 2023

 The NFA is a non-profit and independent organization based in Chicago that does not operate on taxpayer money.
-This makes it difficult for the organization to have a conflict of intrerest.
+This makes it difficult for the organization to have a conflict of interest.
 It also has the power to issue fines and can suspend the transactions of a broker.
-Moreover, it offers conflict resolutions services that arbitrate disagreements between traders and its members.
+Moreover, it offers conflict resolution services that arbitrate disagreements between traders and their members.
 Non-bank FX brokers handling retail clients must be NFA members.

 Office of the Comptroller of the Currency

 The OCC is a bureau of the Department of the Treasury.
 It has rules that regulate futures for both local and international banks as stipulated in the Commodities Exchange Act.
 So how do all these organizations fit together?
-The OCC set of rules are the most current but were made parallel with the CFTC rules.
+The OCC set of rules is the most current but was made parallel with the CFTC rules.

 Set of NFA Rules for USA Forex Brokers

-In addition, NFA-regulated brokers are required to issue financial statements on a weekly basis.
-These financial statements give a clear picture of client account balances, cash flow amounts, and broker's expenditure.
-Besides that, the brokers also submit annual audit reports which are later published on the regulatory agency official website.
+In addition, NFA-regulated brokers are required to issue financial statements every week.
+These financial statements give a clear picture of client account balances, cash flow amounts, and broker's expenditures.
+Besides that, the brokers also submit annual audit reports which are later published on the regulatory agency's official website.

-What Happens if USA Forex Brokers Violate the Regulation?
+What Happens if USA Forex Brokers Violate Regulations?

 A significant number of Forex brokers have a history of violating US FX regulations.
-In most cases, Forex brokers have deliberately violated these regulations where the violations with an aim of making more money.
-There are also other USA Forex brokers who have never been sanctioned by the NFA over the many years they have dealt with retail Forex clients.
-Although it may appear that they operate an honest business.
+In most cases, Forex brokers have deliberately violated these regulations where the violations were with the aim of making more money.
+Other USA Forex brokers have never been sanctioned by the NFA over the many years they have dealt with retail Forex clients.
+Although they may operate an honest business.
 This is not always the case.
-A number of companies have been flagged for engaging in deceptive or even abusive execution acts to the detriment of the Forex client.
+Several companies have been flagged for engaging in deceptive or even abusive execution acts to the detriment of the Forex client.

 What kind of Forex broker do you want?
 Continue reading this article to find examples of the best Forex brokers in the USA.

-Forex trading may be a tedious and overwhelming undertaking but at the same time it can be very rewarding.
-Its rewards may include an opportunity to make good money whule also acquiring useful social networks with other traders.
+US Forex trading may be a tedious and overwhelming undertaking but at the same time, it can be very rewarding.
+Its rewards may include an opportunity to make good money while also acquiring useful social networks with other traders.
 Having a good understanding of what it takes to become a Forex broker will enable you to trade independently.

 Read as many web posts and books as possible.
-It will help you understand trading styles, mechanisms, players and how Forex works.
-You will also be knowledgeable with regards to both technical and fundamental analysis as well as getting to know the macroeconomics factors at play in currency trading.
-You will also learn how to check order conventions, pricing and other basics that you may require when assisting investors to decide on the best transactions.
+It will help you understand trading styles, mechanisms, players, and how Forex works.
+You will also be knowledgeable with regards to both technical and fundamental analysis as well as getting to know the macroeconomic factors at play in currency trading.
+You will also learn how to check order conventions, pricing, and other basics that you may require when assisting investors to decide on the best transactions.

 Understand the role of USA Forex brokers in the contemporary trading environment

-Get to understand what it means to be a Forex trader.
-Understand the trading rules, operating hours for popular trading markets and even the role of your Forex broker.
+Get to understand what it means to participate in US forex trading.
+Understand the trading rules, operating hours for popular trading markets, and even the role of your Forex broker.
 Alternatively, you can search for online Forex forums and credible review sites.

 It is important to note that with the advancement of technology, the role of the modern broker has also expanded to offering Forex information to traders.
-While some brokers offer trading platforms without offering relevant trading news, contemporary brokers offer a plethora of services including news and even trading tips.
-A competent broker should ensure that the clients' trading software platforms are always functional, orders are processed efficiently and the company's pricing algorithms have an appropriate bid spread.
+While some Forex brokers in the US offer trading platforms without offering relevant trading news, contemporary brokers offer a plethora of services including news and even trading tips.
+Competent Forex companies in the USA should ensure that the clients' trading software platforms are always functional, orders are processed efficiently and the company's pricing algorithms have an appropriate bid spread.